gbdev/pandocs/content/Rendering.md

 ## Layers

 The Game Boy has three "layers", from bottom to top: the background, the window, and sprites.
-(And even then, some features and behaviors break this abstraction, but it works for the most part.)
+Some features and behaviors break this abstraction, but it works for the most part.

 ### Background